aerdman1/henryhowler/docs/Ancestors/captain-henry-of-geauga-online-resources.md

 Captain Henry of Geauga A memoir by his son, Frederick A. Henry (1867-1949) (Cleveland: The Gates Press, 1942)

 The ENTIRE book is online and searchable through the HathiTrust Digital Library!
-Use this link: [https://babel.hathitrust.org](https://babel.hathitrust.org) -Capt.
+Use this link: <Anchor label="https://babel.hathitrust.org" target="_blank" href="https://babel.hathitrust.org">[https://babel.hathitrust.org](https://babel.hathitrust.org)</Anchor> -Capt.
 Henry

 ***